guillaume-gouchon/phonepad.js/README.md

 ## Setup

-Phonepad.js is a library which allows you to add Gamepads and Phonepads support on your HTML5 game in the most easiest way ever :
+Phonepad.js is a library which allows you to add Gamepads and Phonepads support to your HTML5 game in the easiest way ever :

 1. install the lib via bower : `bower install --save phonepad.js`